webprogramming260/simon-react/README.md

 ## Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
-It is easier if you start with the working app that `create-react-app` builds and then make sure it runs (using `npm run start`) without error and appears as you expect.
+It is easier if you start with the working app that `create-react-app` builds and then make sure it runs (using `npm run start`) without error.
+Make sure you understand everything it is doing before it gets more complex.
 Then commit the project to GitHub.
 Then make a small change, make sure it works, and commit at each successful milestone.
 That way you can see where things get broken and revert to a previous commit if things get out of hand.

 # ☑ Assignment